belle2/basf2/skim/doc/04-experts.rst

    The skim package contains a set of tools to make this straightforward for you.
 See `Testing skim performance`_ for more details.

-10. Define validation histograms for your skim by overriding the method ``validation_histograms``.
-Please see the source code of various skims for examples of how to do this.
+10. Define validation histograms for your skim by overriding the method ``validation_histograms``, and running `b2skim-generate-validation<b2skim-generate-validation>` to auto-generate a steering file in the skim validation directory.
+Please see the source code of various skims for examples of the ``validation_histograms`` method.

 .. _skim-steering-file: